The Vicar of Wakefield: Charles Primrose

 He is the vicar in the title, and the narrator of the story.
 He presents one of the most harmlessly simple and unsophisticated yet also ironically complex figures ever to appear in English fiction.
 He has a mild, forgiving temper, as seen when he forgives his daughter Olivia with open arms.
 He is a loving husband and a father of six healthy, blooming children.
 However, though he usually has a sweet, benevolent temper, he can sometimes be a bit silly, stubborn, or vain.
 For instance, he is obsessed with a particularly obscure, and not very important, matter of church doctrine.
 One of his "favourite topics", he declares, is matrimony, and explains that he is proud of being "a strict monogamist" (in the sense that he is opposed to remarriage of any sort and believes scripture allows only one marriage partner for a person's lifetime).
 He tactlessly adheres to his "principles" in the face of a violent disagreement with the neighbour who was soon to become his son's father-in-law (who is about to be married a fourth time).
 He "...was called out by one of my relations, who, with a face of concern, advised me to give up the dispute, at least till my son's wedding was over."
-However, he angrily cries that he will not "relinquish the cause of truth," and hotly says, "You might as well advise me to give up my fortune as my argument."
+However, he angrily cries that he will not "relinquish the cause of truth", and hotly says, "You might as well advise me to give up my fortune as my argument."
 This is ironic, as he immediately finds out that his fortune has been unexpectedly reduced to almost nothing.
 This makes Mr. Wilmot break off the intended marriage with Mr. Primrose's son George and Miss Arabella Wilmot, and thus his son's happiness is almost shattered.
 He is sometimes proud of what he fancies is his ability at arguing, and often misjudges his family's supposed friends and neighbours.
-However, despite all his faults, he is affectionate, faithful, loving, patient, and essentially good-natured.
+However, despite all his faults, he is affectionate, faithful, loving, patient and essentially good-natured.

 Deborah Primrose

-Dr Charles Primrose's wife.
+Dr. Charles Primrose's wife.
 She is faithful, if still rather independent-minded.
 She has some vanity of her own, however: she has a "passion" for clothes, and is seen making a "wash" for her girls.
 She is also eager to see her daughters splendidly married, and this ambition sometimes blinds her.
-Dr Charles Primrose refers to her wife as "a good-natured notable woman; and as for breeding, there were few country ladies who could shew (show) more.
+Dr. Charles Primrose refers to her as "a good-natured notable woman; and as for breeding, there were few country ladies who could shew (show) more.
 She could read any English book without much spelling, but for pickling, preserving, and cookery, none could excel her."
 She is even prouder of her children than her husband, especially her beautiful girls.